Drabble/TWEB-Labo2-Poll/README.md

 ## Getting started

-A preview version of our application is currently deployed on Heroku at the following URL:
+Pollspeak is currently deployed on Heroku at the following URL:

 https://tweb-interactive-polls.herokuapp.com/